MicrosoftDocs/mixed-reality/mixed-reality-docs/development.md

 ## WebVR

 ### [Babylon development overview](https://doc.babylonjs.com/)
-The fastest path to building a mixed reality app is with Babylon.
+Learn how to build a mixed reality app with Babylon.
 We recommend that you take time to explore the Babylon tutorials.

 <br>